 India does not have a single employee-style social-security contribution that automatically applies to every solo freelancer.
 The e-Shram portal, the Ministry of Labour and Employment's National Database of Unorganised Workers, is designed to register unorganised workers and help deliver welfare benefits and social-security measures.
 Eligibility depends on the worker and scheme.

 The Pension Fund Regulatory and Development Authority (PFRDA), India's pension regulator, describes the National Pension System (NPS) and notes tax deductions for self-employed contributions up to 20% of gross income, subject to the Income Tax Act and the overall limits.
-The NPS Trust, the official National Pension System trust, describes NPS as a voluntary, market-linked retirement savings scheme.
+The NPS Trust describes NPS as a voluntary, market-linked retirement savings scheme.

-The Code on Social Security, 2020, available through India Code, the Government of India's official legal database, includes provisions for social-security schemes for self-employed and unorganised workers, but implementation and eligibility depend on notified schemes and rules.
-In practice, freelancers should budget separately for health insurance, disability cover, emergency savings, retirement, professional liability, downtime, and taxes.
+The Code on Social Security, 2020, available through the Ministry of Labour and Employment, includes provisions for social-security schemes for self-employed, gig, platform, and unorganised workers, but implementation and eligibility depend on notified schemes and rules.
+In practice, freelancers should budget separately for health insurance, disability cover, emergency savings, retirement, professional liability, downtime, accounting, and taxes.

 An India-based freelancer's invoice should usually include the freelancer's legal name or business name, address, PAN where appropriate, GSTIN if registered, client name and address, invoice number, issue date, service period or delivery date, description of services, currency, taxable value, GST rate and amount where applicable, export or zero-rated wording where applicable, LUT reference where relevant, total amount, payment terms, and payment details.